Un-Thinkable (I'm Ready): Remix

 The official remix of the song features a verse by Canadian rapper Drake was released on iTunes on May 28, 2010.
-Lloyd Banks released his own remix to the song.
-Joe Budden would follow up and release his own remix to it as well.
+Rappers Lloyd Banks and Joe Budden released unofficial remixes to the song.

 Music video

 Keys filmed the music video in Los Angeles with director Jake Nava.
 Although Drake appears on background vocals, Keys has stated that he does not appear in the video because she said "that would be too obvious".
 The video tackles issues of interracial dating and as Keys told Rap Up magazine, "The promo clip will highlight the past and present stigmas surrounding the subject."
 Additionally Chad Michael Murray, best known for playing Lucas Scott in One Tree Hill, plays Keys' love interest.
 One of the scenes depicts a blood-stained Murray fighting a group of men.
-The video made its world premiere on May 12, 2010 on Vevo and on BET's 106 & Park.
+The video made its world premiere on May 12, 2010, on Vevo and on BET's 106 & Park.
 The video features Keys in different decades, from the 1950s to the present.
 The video was awarded Outstanding Music Video at the 42nd NAACP Awards.